Dre Campbell Farm

 7. Compost

-The most obvious benefit of compost is the enrichment of the soil as it degrades and leaches nutrients into the earth beneath.
+The most apparent benefit of compost is the enrichment of the soil as it degrades and leaches nutrients into the earth beneath.
 A layer of this will provide all the same usefulness as other mulches, plus more.

 8. Pine Needles